 - 1. The DIMM slot has a two Notch Key "VOLT and DRAM", so the DIMM memory module can only fit in one direction. - 2.
 Insert the DIMM memory module vertically into the DIMM slot.
 Then push it in.

-3. Close the plastic clip at the side of the DIMM slot.
+3. The plastic clip at the side of the DIMM slot will automatically close..